 Overview of Spousal Support

 Contrary to some people’s assumptions, spousal support is not ordered in every divorce case.
-Instead, one spouse must request the court order support, or the parties must agree to a support arrangement.
+There are different types of spousal support, including temporary and permanent arrangements, which may be awarded depending on the circumstances.
+Instead, one spouse must request a court order for support, or the parties must agree to a support arrangement.
 Unless the parties agree to a specific support amount, the court is tasked with determining the amount of support to award.
+Temporary spousal support may be ordered during the divorce process to provide financial stability until the case is finalized, and the final divorce judgment will include the final support arrangement.

 What Is Spousal Support For?